 Unlike other common medications to help manage anxiety, addiction, and other stressful situations, Valium isn’t meant to be taken regularly.
 Instead, it is important to take the drug as recommended and only when you need it.

 Valium is a medication that can be given in different ways.
 Its effects and durations can depend on how you take it.
-Most of the time, people take oral Valium, which usually kicks in after about an hour and can last long.
+Most of the time, people take oral Valium, which usually kicks in after about an hour and can last longer.

 Valium has a half-life of about 48 hours, which means it’s a long-lasting drug.
 However, for some situations, you may need to take Valium more often than that, and, depending on the dose and how you take it, you can take Valium up to 4 times a day.